michael-pruglo/_nandComputer/README.md

 ## Hardware
 Currently the most basic chips are implemented: Nand, Not, And, Or, Xor, Mux, DMux as well as their multi-bit and multi-way versions.
-The implementation is in the namespace `LogicGates`. <p>
+The implementation is in the namespace `BasicGates`. <p>
-Testing capacities are provided as well - in form of the class `TestLogicGates`.
+Testing capacities are provided as well - in form of the class `TestBasicGates`.
 There are 2 parameters: `RANDOM_AMOUNT_N`, which specifies how thoroughly the functions are tested (higher = more tests), and `EXHAUSTIVE_TIME_N`, which allows to measure time more precisely (higher = more precise).<p>
 Current results: <p>
 ```
-TestLogicGates::full scan:
+TestBasicGates::full scan:
         testing _nand: OK.      testing time:         52 ns
         testing _not: OK.       testing time:         54 ns
         testing _and: OK.       testing time:         56 ns